HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Conditional required field attributes

-1. **example:** Directions for how to enter a valid value in the metadata field and/or an example valid value.
-This attribute is required for all fields except those that reference another schema and those for which providing an example might bias data contributors.
+1. **example:** An example valid value for the metadata field.
+This attribute is required for all fields except those that reference a core, module, or ontology schema and those for which providing an example might bias data contributors.
 The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

     Example: